dariogeorge21/jaago-outdoor-programs/README.md

-# Jaago Outdoor - Event Registration Website
+# Jaago Outdoor Gala - Event Registration Website

-A modern, responsive outdoor event webpage for "Jaago Outdoor" - a church program featuring three sub-events.
+A modern, responsive outdoor event webpage for "Jaago Outdoor Gala" - a church program featuring three sub-events.
 Each sub-event has its own registration form that submits to a separate Supabase table.

 ## Features